-"PE investors usually have some expertise in the industry and may want to help acquire other companies and get bigger,” said Steven Neil Kaplan, professor of entrepreneurship and finance at the University of Chicago’s Booth School of Business.
-“You may not be running it as well as you can, and they bring in the real expertise.”
+On the positive side, PE investors bring more than cash to the table ― they offer expertise and experience.
+“PE investors usually have some expertise in the industry and may want to help acquire other companies and get bigger,” said Steven Neil Kaplan, professor of entrepreneurship and finance at the University of Chicago’s Booth School of Business.
+“You may not be running it as well as you can and they bring in the real expertise.”

 What is venture capital?